guardian/language-system/README.md

 **Uploading a Subtitle File**

 Go to the media page for the file you want to upload subtitles for.
 Find the Subtitle Upload section.
 Click on Browse.
 Choose a subtitle file in the SRT format.
 Click on Upload Subtitles.
 After the page reloads, you should see a link to a new SRT file under the heading Subtitles.

+**Converting a Subtile File to a Text File**

+Go to the media page for the file you want to process subtitles for.
+Find the Subtitles section.
+Find the subtitle file you want to convert in the list and click on the Convert to text link which is on the same line as it.
+At this point you should get forwarded to a job information page which tells you about the job you have just started.
+When the job finishes, the media page should display again.
+If the job was successful you should see a link to a new text file under the heading Text Files.